Everything you need to know about the visitor record

 I would like to go on a road trip after the Working Holiday

-The Canadian government is very strict and always emphasizes that it is important to maintain legal status in Canada at all times.
-You have to apply for the visitor record before the expiry of the current status.
-Then after the current status expires, you are going to be in maintained visitor status and can stay in Canada legally until a decision is made.
+However, keep in mind that the Canadian government is strict about maintaining legal status at all times.
+Therefore, you must apply for the visitor record before your current status expires.
+Once your current status expires, you will be in maintained visitor status and can legally stay in Canada until a decision is made on your visitor record application.

 Many third-party blogs or other travellers recommend to go to the US border to flagpole and get the visitor record there.
 Those blogs are outdated because this flagpoling option has been ended by the Canadian Government starting December 24, 2024.